AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/RTL/README.md

 While this approach is understandable, please pay attention to the following:

 1. When switching `.ltr` and `.rtl`, make sure you add `dir` and `lang` attributes accordingly.
-2. Loading both files can be a real performance bottleneck: consider some [optimization](), <!-- link to Customize/Optimize --> and maybe try to [load one of those files asynchronously](https://www.filamentgroup.com/lab/load-css-simpler/).
+2. Loading both files can be a real performance bottleneck: consider some [optimization](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Optimize#optimize), and maybe try to [load one of those files asynchronously](https://www.filamentgroup.com/lab/load-css-simpler/).
 3. Nesting styles this way will prevent Bootstrap's `form-validation-state()` mixin from working as intended, thus require you tweak it a bit yourself.
 [See #31223](https://github.com/twbs/bootstrap/issues/31223).

 <hr>